 Featured image: The Acropolis of Rhodes with the Temple of Apollo on Agios Stephanos (also called Monte Smith).
-The Temple of Pythian Apollo on top was a poros peripteral temple; restored is part of the NE side with four columns and part of the architrave.
+The Temple of Pythian Apollo on top was a poros peripteral temple; restored is part of the north-eastern side with four columns and a part of the architrave.
 In the background there is visible a picturesque bay.
 Photo by roytmand (2017).
 Photo source: Free images at Pixabay.

 By Joanna Faculties of English Philology, History of Art and Archaeology.
 University of Silesia in Katowice, Poland; Cardinal Stefan Wyszyński University in Warsaw, Poland; University College Dublin, Ireland.

 “Acropolis of Rhodes” (2020).
 In: Wikipedia.
 The Free Encyclopedia.
 Available at <https://bit.ly/3g9dY1b>.
 [Accessed on 19th June, 2020].

 “Apollo” (2020).
 Wikipedia, the Free Encyclopedia.
 Available at <https://bit.ly/2UZZzJAj>.
 [Accessed on 19th June, 2020].

 “Camirus” (2020).
 Wikipedia, the Free Encyclopedia.
 Available at <https://bit.ly/3dff1Yn>.
 [Accessed on 19th June, 2020].

 “Colossus of Rhodes”(2020).
 Wikipedia, the Free Encyclopedia.
 Available at <https://bit.ly/2QmdnOT>.
 [Accessed on 19th June, 2020].

 “Feraklos Castle” (2019).
 Wikipedia, the Free Encyclopedia.
 Available at <https://bit.ly/2V19q1B>.
 [Accessed on 19th June, 2020].